crypt0kitik/Advanced-data_analytics/READ_ME_please.txt

 Evaluating dataset quality

+Goal: evaluate datasets' quality

+In this project I have 2 datasets.
+I started to work with the regression one which is about IMBD rating movie and for this one I tested the next tools:
+- Autoviz
+- Dataprer
+- LIME
+- Phik-matrix
+- Sweetviz
+- Ydata

+After that the same operations I did for the linear regression dataset.

 One dataset for regression purposes
 Target variable is a continuous value which is rating of a movie The link for the dataset: https://www.kaggle.com/datasets/kianindeed/imdb-movie-dataset-dec-2023